 Education: BA, Rutgers University-New Brunswick/Piscataway, 1995; MA, University of Denver, 1999; PhD, University of Denver, 2004

 Since 2002, Dr. Delaney has been an applied researcher with the Vermont Child Health Improvement Program, where he has worked on a wide range of topics, including evaluating quality improvement efforts in the healthcare system.
-Currently, Dr. Delaney is funded by grants from the U.S. Substance Abuse and Mental Health Services Administration to evaluate the effectiveness Vermont’s mental health system in serving young adults who are experiencing mental health and related challenges and to study the efficacy of a treatment approach for children and families who have experienced trauma.
+Currently, Dr. Delaney is funded by grants from the U.S. Substance Abuse and Mental Health Services Administration to evaluate the effectiveness of Vermont’s mental health system in serving young adults who are experiencing mental health and related challenges, and to study the efficacy of a treatment approach for children and families who have experienced trauma.

 Heidi Gortakowski, MPH